Fit and Well Logo

 Wheat Allergy or WA

-Wheat allergy is similar to celiac disease because it is caused by your body's immune system reacting to wheat, but some symptoms typical of allergies are very different to those of CD.
+Wheat allergy is similar to celiac disease because it is caused by your body's immune system reacting to wheat, but some symptoms typical of allergies are very different from those of CD.
 Furthermore, WA does not damage the small intestine (4).

 There are two types of allergic responses, the Immunoglobulin E (IgE) reaction, and the non-IgE mediated reaction.